Does my Dog Have Warts?

 Human warts are round, somewhat flat, and relatively smooth.
-Viral warts in dogs tend to possess frond-like structures creating more of a sea anemone or cauliflower-like appearance, though they can be smooth as well.
-The classical canine viral wart patient is a young dog with warts in or around the mouth or eyes.
-In such cases where warts have a classic appearance in a classic patient diagnosis may be obvious, but in older patients with warts in locations other than the face, other types of growths become more likely.
-Because growths can appear harmless but behave malignantly, removal and biopsy are often recommended, especially if the appearance of the growth and/or patient does not fit into what is considered typical.
+Viral warts in dogs tend to possess frond-like structures (called fimbriae) creating more of a sea anemone or cauliflower-like appearance, though they can be smooth as well.
+The classical viral wart patient is a young dog with warts in or around the mouth or eyes.
+In cases where warts have a typical appearance in a classic patient diagnosis may be obvious, but in older patients with warts in locations other than the face, other types of growths become more likely.
+Because many types of growths can appear harmless but behave malignantly, removal and biopsy are often recommended, especially if the appearance of the growth and/or patient does not fit into what is considered typical.

 It is usually not possible to identify a growth visually though there are some exceptions.
 Do not be surprised if what you are assuming is a wart is really something else.

 In dogs, we do not call these growths warts; we use the more formal term: viral papilloma.
 As in people, viral papillomas are caused by a papillomavirus, although dogs and people have different papillomaviruses and cannot transmit their viruses across species lines.

 By far, the most common type of viral papilloma in dogs is near the mouth, caused by CPV1 (canine papilloma virus-1).
 Viral papillomas are classically fimbriated, meaning they are round but often have a rough, almost jagged surface reminiscent of a sea anemone or a cauliflower.
 They occur usually on the lips and muzzle of a young dog (usually less than 2 years of age).
 Less commonly, papillomas can occur on the eyelids and even the surface of the eye or between the toes.
 Usually they occur in groups rather than as solitary growths so if one growth is noted, check inside the mouth and lips for more.